 Basic loss per share is computed by dividing the net income or loss by the weighted average number of common shares outstanding during the period.
 Diluted earnings per common share are computed by dividing net income by the weighted average common shares and potentially dilutive common share equivalents.
-The effects of approximately 30.5 million potential common share equivalents issuable pursuant to convertible debentures and warrants issued in the Company's private placement offerings, compensation based warrants issued by the Company and the Company's 2007 Long-Term Incentive Plan are not included in computations when their effect is antidilutive.
-Because of the net loss for the three and six month periods ended December 31, 2007 and 2006, the basic and diluted average outstanding shares are the same, since including the additional potential common share equivalents would have an antidilutive effect on the loss per share calculation.
+The effects of approximately 30.7 million common shares issuable pursuant to the convertible debentures and warrants issued in the Company's private placement offerings, compensation based warrants issued by the Company and the Company's 2007 Long-Term Incentive Plan are not included in computations when their effect is antidilutive.
+Because of the net loss for the three and nine month periods ended March 31, 2008 and 2007, the basic and diluted average outstanding shares are the same, since including the additional potential common share equivalents would have an antidilutive effect on the loss per share calculation.